10 Ancient Celtic Symbols Explained

 7. Triskele: Symbol Of The Flow Of Nature

-The Triskele is an ancient Irish symbol, over 5,000 years old that stands for the unity of the three.
+The Triskele is an ancient Irish symbol, over 5,000 years old, for the unity of the three.
 In the case of Celts, this is the physical, mental, and spiritual.
-It also symbolizes the eternal life, the flow of nature, and spiritual growth.
+It also symbolizes eternal life, the flow of nature, and spiritual growth.

 The Celts believed that everything happens in threes.
-The symbol can be found kerbstones of Newgrange which date back to Neolithic times around 3200 BC.
+The symbol can be found in kerbstones of Newgrange, dating back to Neolithic times around 3200 BC.
 They also appear on coins and pottery from Ancient Greece.
-The triskele is the symbol of Sicily, which in ancient times, used to be a Greek colony.
+The Triskele is the symbol of Sicily, which used to be a Greek colony in ancient times.

 8. Celtic Cross: Symbol Of Faith And Culture

 The Celtic Cross predates Christianity.
-How and when this particular cross became associated with the Celts is not entirely clear.
-One Christian legend says that the first Celtic cross was formed by St Patrick while bringing Christianity to the Druids.
+How and when this particular Cross became associated with the Celts is still being determined.
+One Christian legend says that the first Celtic Cross was formed by St. Patrick while bringing Christianity to the Druids.
 The Druids used to worship a large circular stone.
-St Patrick, on seeing the significance of this stone, drew a large cross through the middle of it in order to bless it.
+St Patrick drew a large cross through the middle to bless it.

-From this act, the two cultures combined to form the Celtic cross.
-The cross represents Christianity and the circle is the Celtic representation of eternity, no beginning and no end.
+From this act, the two cultures combined to form the Celtic Cross.
+The Cross represents Christianity, and the circle is the Celtic representation of eternity, with no beginning and no end.

-The symbolism behind the cross is also shrouded in mystery.
-It said to be a symbol of faith and culture.
-According to some sources, the Celtic Cross represents the four directions of north, south, east, and west or the four elements; earth, fire, air, and water.
+The symbolism behind the Cross is also shrouded in mystery.
+It is said to be a symbol of faith and culture.
+According to some sources, the Celtic Cross represents the four directions of north, south, east, and west or the four elements: earth, fire, air, and water.

 9. The Awen: Symbol Of Divine Illumination

 The Awen is a Neo-Druid symbol of balance.
-The sign appears in Charlotte Guest’s Mabinogion, a translation of old Welsh tales and folklore relating to legendary King Arthur.
+The sign appears in Charlotte Guest's Mabinogion, a translation of old Welsh tales and folklore about the legendary King Arthur.

-Various Neo-Druidic groups and individuals have their own interpretation of the Awen.
-The three lines relate to the earth, sea, and air, body, mind, and spirit of love, wisdom and truth.
-Awen stands for not simply inspiration, but for inspiration of truth.
-It is a divine symbol of illumination and without Awen one cannot proclaim the truth.
+Various Neo-Druidic groups and individuals have their interpretation of the Awen.
+The three lines relate to the earth, sea, air, body, mind, and spirit of love, wisdom, and truth.
+Awen stands for not simply inspiration but for inspiration of truth.
+It is a divine symbol of illumination; without Awen, one cannot proclaim the truth.

 10. Triquetra: Symbol Of Eternal Spiritual Life

-The triquetra, also known as the Trinity Knot resembles the Ouroboros, an ancient infinity symbol.
-The triquetra is constructed of one continuous line interweaving around itself symbolizing no beginning or end, an eternal spiritual life.
+The triquetra, the Trinity Knot, resembles the Ouroboros, an ancient infinity symbol.
+The triquetra is constructed of one continuous line interweaving around itself, symbolizing no beginning or end, an eternal spiritual life.

-The Celts believed that everything important in the world came in threes; three stages of life, three elements, three domains; earth, sea, and sky, past, present, and future.
+The Celts believed that everything necessary in the world came in three stages: three stages of life, three elements, and three domains: earth, sea, and sky, past, present, and future.
 The triquetra is sometimes drawn weaving around a circle, symbolizing the unity of the three parts.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer